-An extraordinary journey along the 'Terre di Canossa', the thousand year old roads of the 'Great Countess' Matilda, Queen of Italy in the 12th Century.
+An extraordinary journey along the 'Terre di Canossa', the thousand-year-old roads of the 'Great Countess' Matilda, Queen of Italy in the 12th Century.

-An exciting culinary itinerary combining the finest local wines, traditional cuisine and the creativity of award-winning chefs, all of which savoured in unique and exclusive locations.
+An exciting culinary itinerary combining the finest local wines, traditional cuisine and the creativity of award-winning chefs, all of which are savoured in unique and exclusive locations.

 Three exciting days experienced in a perfect combination of beautiful cars, competition, tourism, gastronomy and relaxation.
 A 'Grand Event' planned to the very last detail with the passion and determination of the people of Emilia, Italy’s undisputed motoring region.

 Beside the standard fee with Canossa’s typical style, participants will also have the opportunity to register for the rally only.

 As always, we accepted a relatively small number of vehicles and owners (100 crews), in order to ensure the success of the event.

 May 23 2021 - Participants, along a route of 650 km, competed in 63 time trials, 6 special stages and won 2 Special Trophies.